rehoyt/Python-tapas/README.md

 # Python-tapas
 This repository will highlight 1.
-AutoML
-Python package files use the extension ipynb
+Exploratory Data Analysis using thee AutoML Python packages Sweetviz and Dtale 2.
+Data Science pipeline using the Python package PyCaret